Mister-Joe/PositiveIntent/README.md

 - Miscellaneous AV/EDR Evasion Features
   - Python post-build script signs the loader with a self-certificate certificate using values cloned from a domain of your choice
   - No P/Invoke.
 Full implementation of D/Invoke with API hashing.
+- Compatibility
+  - Built with .NET Framework 4.8 and C# 7.3 to ensure maximum compatibility with various Windows versions.

 ## Installation